Implementing Thompsons Construction Bottom-Up: Building NFA from Regular Expressions

 }

-Now all that remains is to take our AST and output the fully constructed NFA!
-And with the above procedures, all it takes is a simple post-order traversal of our tree with a stack to hold our intermediate subexpressions.
+All that remains to do is take our AST and output the fully constructed NFA!
+Using the above procedures, this is a simple task.
+All it takes is a post-order traversal of our tree with a stack to hold our intermediate subexpressions.

 class NFACompiler {